AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Querying the delivery state of an offline message

-Queries the delivery state of an offline message.
+This method queries the delivery state of an offline message.

+For each App Key, the call frequency limit of this method is 100 per second.

 ### HTTP request